Geometric Visualizations of Single and Entangled Qubits: Geometric Interpretation of the Bloch Circle

 The cutting of the basis diameter into pieces equal to probabilities of measurement outcomes can be extended to plotting mixed statepoints.
 Consider a state that results from a qubit having the epistemic probabilities $p_0$ and $p_1$ of being in the states $\ket{0}$ or $\ket{1}$ respectively.
-This state is represented by the density matrix which can be plotted as a point along the measurement diameter that cuts it into segments equal to these probabilities as shown in Fig. \ref{figBlochGeometry}(b).
+This state is represented by the diagonalized density matrix

+which can be plotted as a point along the measurement diameter that cuts it into segments equal to these probabilities as shown in Fig.~\ref{figBlochGeometry}(b).